IoT-Project-PlantTracking/web-application/README.md

 # web-application
-The web application for the IoT system
+This is the code for the web application that will be part of the IoT system.
+The web application should is written in HTML, CSS and JavaScript